-The 2010 U.S. Census reported 17,903 in total population for the unincorporated Plumas County area.
-By 2018, the U.S. Census estimated that the unincorporated population was down slightly (-0.6%), at 17,803 persons.
-The California Department of Finance estimated the same population (17,803) for the County's unincorporated population on January 1, 2019.
+The 2020 U.S. Census reported 19,790 in total population for the unincorporated Plumas County area.
+This 2020 population number is a 217 person reduction from the 2010 Census, which reported a Plumas County unincorporated population of 20,007.

-Once the 2020 U.S. Census data is known, anticipated to be released by September 30, 2021, the County will be able to better understand the growth rate over the past decade.
+The California Department of Finance estimated the a population of 18,256 for the County's unincorporated population on January 1, 2020, and anticipated a -0.8% decline for January 1, 2021 population at 18,116.

+The County's growth rate over the past decade has been static.
 Largely, the California Department of Finance projects Plumas County's unincorporated area population is expected to remain static or marginally decline through 2050, lagging behind the projected positive growth rate of the state as a whole.

-2020 Planning Applications
+2021 Planning Applications

-The Planning Department processed a variety of ministerial and discretionary planning applications with associated environmental reviews during 2020 including, for example, Special Use Permits, Tentative Parcel Maps, Lot Line Adjustments, and Owner Initiated Mergers.
+The Planning Department processed a variety of ministerial and discretionary planning applications with associated environmental reviews during 2021 including, for example, Special Use Permits, Tentative Parcel Maps, Lot Line Adjustments, and Owner Initiated Mergers.

-The breakdown in ministerial applications processed at County staff level are as follows:
+The breakdown in ministerial applications processed at County staff level in 2021 were as follows:

-- Lot Line Adjustments (5)
+- Lot Line Adjustments (7)

-- Owner Initiated Mergers (11)
+- Owner Initiated Mergers (18)

-- Sign Permits (6)
+- Sign Permits (3)

-Further, planning staff performed sixteen (16) annual mining inspections and continued to investigate a reclamation plan violation.
+Further, planning staff performed eleven (11) annual mining inspections.

-The breakdown in discretionary applications heard before the Zoning Administrator in a public hearing process are as follows:
+The breakdown in discretionary applications heard before the Zoning Administrator in a public hearing process in 2021 were as follows: